-425. Transition into Professional Nursing Practice (6).
+422. The Management Process and Transition into Professional Nursing Practice (12).
 Lec.
-3, Lab.
-9, Pr., NUR 401, 415, 416, 417, 418.
+6, Lab.
+18, Pr., NUR 401, 415, 416, 417, 418.

-Culmination of the socialization process whereby students are assisted to achieve a higher level of internalization of the role values and expectations of the professional nurse.
-Emphasis is on methods for dealing with incongruencies in role expectations.
-Opportunity for realistic enactment of the role of the professional nurse in a work setting will be provided.
+Culmination of the socialization process whereby students are assisted to achieve a higher level of the internalization of the role values and expectations of the professional nurse.
+Concentrated study of nursing care delivered by others will be emphasized.
+Opportunities for realistic enactment of the roles of the professional nurse in a work setting will be provided.